Greenbrier County Schools

 Greenbrier County Schools is the operating school district within Greenbrier County, West Virginia.
 It is governed by the Greenbrier County Board of Education.
+The school district operates 14 public schools, including 2 high schools, 2 middle schools, 9 elementary schools, and an alternative education center.

-Board of Education
+Board of education

 The elected Greenbrier Board of Education is made up of the following members: